rianadon/opensprinkler-card/README.md

 This card locates your OpenSprinkler entities by using their entity ids.
 If you haven't changed these, you have nothing to worry about.

 Otherwise, make sure:
-- The ids of Station status sensors end with `_status`
+- The ids of station status sensors end with `_status`
-- The ids of Program running binary sensors end with `_program_running`
+- The ids of program running binary sensors end with `_program_running`
-- The id of the Opensprinkler Enable switch ends with `opensprinkler_enabled`
+- The id of the OpenSprinkler controller enabled switch ends with `_enabled`
 - The ids of program & station enabled switches end with `_enabled`

 ## Extra entities and duration control